kalkun/express-prerender/README.md

 The reason to give the path of the distribution folder in `dist_folder` is for the *express-prerender* to know when a cached page is no longer valid.
 This way when the website folder is modified the pages will be recached on next crawler hit.

+`ignore` is a list of strings that, if any path includes any of the strings then the express-prerender will not try to cache the request even though it is requested by a crawler.
+This is useful for leaving out calls for resources.

 `protocol` can either be "http" or "https" by default protocol is set to "https".